Heidi Klum Says Mel B's 'Spirits Are Up' as She Prepares for Rehab

-Heidi Klum Says Mel B's 'Spirits Are Up' as 'AGT' Judge Prepares to Enter Rehab (Exclusive)
+Heidi Klum Says Mel B's 'Spirits Are Up' as 'America's Got Talent' Judge Prepares for Rehab (Exclusive)

-The 45-year-old supermodel and TV personality spoke with ET’s Denny Directo at the live taping of America’s Got Talent on Tuesday about her fellow judge ahead of her previously announced time in rehab.
+The 45-year-old supermodel and TV personality spoke with ET’s Denny Directo at the live taping of America’s Got Talent on Tuesday about Mel B previously announcing that she's entering rehab.

-“To me, she seems [to be] doing really well,” Klum tells ET.
+“To me, she seems [to be] doing really well,” Klum told ET.
 “Yeah, spirit is up.
 She’s excited to come to work.
 We’re having a good time together.
 I think she’s good.”

 "No, I’m not an alcoholic.
 No, I’m not a sex addict.
 I was with the same person for 10 years,” she said.
 “It was quite a turmoil, very intense… I do suffer a lot from PTSD.”